sdiehl/tiny-gpt2/README.md

-# gpt2-weights
+# tinygpt2

 A reference implementation of GPT-2 in pure Python.
 Download the weights from HuggingFace and performs inference just using NumPy.
+Really only useful for as a teaching tool, don't actually use this for anything.

 * [GPT2 Safetensors](https://huggingface.co/openai-community/gpt2/blob/main/model.safetensors)
 * [Download Link](https://huggingface.co/openai-community/gpt2/resolve/main/model.safetensors) ( 548 MB )